samueladesoga/samblog/content/posts/is-product-management-tool-serving-or-hindering-the-scrum-team.md

 ---
 title: "Is the Product Backlog Management Tool Serving or Hindering the Scrum Team"
+description: "What a product backlog management tool like Jira should actually do to support the Product Owner, Developers, and Scrum Master."
 date: 2023-01-27T00:09:38Z
 draft: false
 categories: ["Agile Coaching", "Agile Delivery"]